 About

-I am an Associate Professor of Political Economy (Reader in the UK system) in the Department of Political Economy at King's College London.
-Previously, I was a Fellow in Public Policy and Administration at the London School of Economics and Political Science, where I am still a research associate of the Centre for Analysis of Risk and Regulation.
+I am a Professor of Political Economy in the Department of Political Economy at King's College London.
+Previously, I was a Reader, Senior Lecturer, and Lecturer in the same department, and an LSE Fellow at the London School of Economics and Political Science.
+I am also a research associate of the Centre for Analysis of Risk and Regulation.
 I obtained my PhD degree from the European University Institute, and hold a BA and MPhil degree from Leiden University.
+I held visiting positions at the Institut Barcelona d'Estudis Internacionals (IBEI), the Hertie School in Berlin, the University of Tartu, the University of Utrecht, the Montesquieu Institute in the Hague, and Columbia University in New York.

-I am interested in the insulation of policy-making from politics and the electoral process, both at the domestic and European level, and particularly in the field of economic regulation.
-My research so far has focused on the independence, accountability, performance and politicisation of arm's length bodies.
+I am interested in the insulation of policy-making from politics and the electoral process, both at the domestic and European level, and particularly in the field of economic governance.
+My research has primarily focused on the independence, accountability, performance and politicisation of arm's length bodies.
+Currently, I am working on a set of papers on citizen engagement by these same organisations.

 Publications

-You can also find my articles via Google Scholar; for earlier versions of pay-walled articles, please see my ResearchGate page.
+You can also find my articles and other publications via Google Scholar; for earlier versions of pay-walled articles, please see my ResearchGate page.

 - "British economic regulators in an age of politicisation: From the responsible to the responsive regulatory state?" (with Martin Lodge).
 Journal of European Public Policy 27 (11): 1612-1635 (2020).

 - "EU actors under pressure: Politicisation and depoliticisation as strategic responses" (with Edoardo Bressanelli and Christine Reh).
 Journal of European Public Policy 27 (3): 329-341 (2020).
-[Blogpost on the special issue]
+[Blogpost]

 - "Responsive withdrawal?
 The politics of EU agenda-setting" (with Christine Reh and Edoardo Bressanelli).
 Journal of European Public Policy 27 (3): 419-438 (2020).

 - "Losing out on substance but winning procedurally?
 The European Parliament and accountability in crisis legislation" (with Maja Kluger Dionigi).
 West European Politics 42 (4): 776-802 (2019).
-[Blog post on the study]
+[Blog post]

 - "Europe's bank and Europe's citizens: Accountability, transparency -- legitimacy?" (with Christine Reh).
 Maastricht Journal of European and Comparative Law 26 (1): 63-80 (2019).